 The show is unlike anything else on modern television.
 What makes The Good Place special is how it manages to balance humour and moral instruction.
 Unlike the average American sitcom, the show refuses to present itself as mindless comedy and instead opts for a type of philosophical comedy to convey a sincere and highly relevant moral lesson: how to be a ‘good’ person.
-While the idea of a ‘good’ person may be considered subjective under most philosophical realms, Schur attempts to address the idea of ‘goodness’ from the standpoints of various moral theories such as utilitarianism, deontology, and virtue ethics.
+While the idea of a ‘good’ person may be considered subjective under philosophical terms, Schur attempts to address the idea of ‘goodness’ from the standpoints of various moral theories.
 Should a good person act so that they may maximise pleasure for the majority as the utilitarian would say?
 Should a good person act strictly within universal rules to maintain moral integrity as the deontologist would say?
 Or should a good person act only in accordance with Aristotelian values as a virtue ethicist would say?
-These are the types of moral questions Schur compels his viewers to examine as Eleanor’s story unfolds; moral introspection is not simply a byproduct of the show since it is woven into its very premise.
+These are the types of moral questions Schur compels his viewers to examine as Eleanor’s story unfolds; moral introspection is not simply a byproduct of the show as it is woven into its very premise.

 As of the publishing of this article, the show has completed its third season and is confirmed to be renewed for a fourth by NBC, a decision undoubtedly indicative of the rising popularity of ethics among aspiring philosophical thinkers.
 While those intellectually familiar with moral philosophy may find the show’s philosophical teachings elementary, there is something of value to be extracted by everyone.
 Whether you be a casual viewer or a professor of moral philosophy, The Good Place is bound to both entertain and educate in a superbly humorous, quirky, and easily accessible way.